 Glues, petrol and other solvents

-In response, the UK glue industry removed toluene from everyday, household glues, so they are no longer abusable.
+In response, the UK adhesives industry removed toluene from household glues, making them no longer abusable.

 Petrol is also associated with solvent abuse although this is more widespread in Australia and Canada than in the UK.